robenkleene/design-references/davinci-resolve/davinci-resolve-color.md

 - The circle with the dot in the middle controls the hue and saturation.
 - The sliders below control the brightness
+- The circle in the upper right resets the wheel (or just double-click it)